 Security, Enforcement, and Human Rights

-This session will provide a glimpse of the enormity of the human suffering caused by the U.S.’ enforcement-only immigration policy and will consider how human rights are protected (or not.)
+This session provided a glimpse of the enormity of the human suffering caused by the U.S.’ enforcement-only immigration policy and considered how human rights are protected (or not.)

 - Militarization of the Border-Handout 4.1

 - What Happens When a Town Implodes – Handout 4.2